lembn/CLUNKS/README.md

 Even though 10 milliseconds seems to be such a minor change to be creating such a significant result, it is important to note that 10 milliseconds in moder CPU time is a very large span of time in which much can happen.

 It also may have come to mind that if the threads are waiting for 10 milliseconds per iteration, they could potentially miss any information that is sent to the socket while the thread is asleep.
 Fortunately, for C# this is not the case.
 The C# socket class is based off of the Berkley Socket Interface (originally implemented in C++) in which sockets communicate over a FIFO pipe created on the network.
-Any incoming datagrams missed by the thread will be buffered by the pipe and can be collected when the thread resumes execution.
-Since the fastest that a thread will (most likely) ever need to run is around 30 iterations per second (since video calls often render frames at 30fps), the threads will have more than enough time to be able to sleep for 10ms and collect any missed datagrams from the network pipe without introducting noticable latency in video calls, whilst still minimising CPU usage.
+Any incoming data missed by the thread will be buffered by the pipe and can be collected when the thread resumes execution.
+Since the fastest that a thread will (most likely) ever need to run is around 30 iterations per second (since video calls often render frames at 30fps), the threads will have more than enough time to be able to sleep for 10ms and collect any missed data from the network pipe without introducting noticable latency in video calls, whilst still minimising CPU usage.

 ### EncryptionConfig
 The EncryptionConfig class from Common.Helpers allows different users to use different levels of encryption instead of forcing all users to use the same.